azoth-lang/azoth.language.reference/src/azoth.collections.raw.md

-# `azoth.collections.specialized.raw` Namespace
+# `azoth.collections.raw` Namespace

-The `azoth.collections.specialized.raw` namespace contains special types that are declared by the compiler and form the basis of memory allocations for all kinds of collections.
+The `azoth.collections.raw` namespace contains special types that are declared by the compiler and form the basis of memory allocations for all kinds of collections.
 These allow for the allocation of many values in contiguous chunks both on the heap and the stack.